logan-james/logan-james.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm Logan—a Computer Science graduate passionate about IT security and network operations.
-My journey into technology wasn't a straight path—it began in childhood and reignited briefly when I worked as an electrician.
-During that time, I became fascinated by the software controlling industrial systems more than the electrical work itself.
-This realization led me back to school and set me on the path I'm pursuing today.
+Hello, I'm **Logan**—a Computer Science graduate with a deep passion for IT security and network operations.
+My journey into technology started in childhood and has been defined by a curiosity to understand how systems work.
+This curiosity eventually led me back to school, where I committed to mastering the intricacies of computer networks, cybersecurity, and automation.

-Currently, I'm enhancing my expertise by studying for certifications.
-I'm actively learning and experimenting with tools like Cisco Packet Tracer to simulate complex networks.
-I'm also exploring methods for automation in redundant networking tasks.
-While I'm still building my skill set, I'm dedicated to deepening my understanding of data flow and protection, with the goal of contributing to open-source privacy and security tools in the future.
+Currently, I’m enhancing my expertise through certifications while continuously experimenting with tools like Cisco Packet Tracer to simulate complex networks.
+I’m also diving into automation, finding efficient ways to streamline redundant networking tasks.
+As I build my skill set, I’m focused on deepening my understanding of data flow, network security, and privacy.
+My long-term goal is to contribute to open-source privacy and security tools that strengthen digital resilience.

-This blog is where I share insights from my journey in IT.
-Here, I focus on practical solutions, document my learning process, and discuss the latest developments in cybersecurity and networking.
-I believe in continuous learning and hope that by sharing my experiences, I can contribute to the community and support others on similar paths.
+This site is where I document my journey in IT.
+Here, I share practical solutions, document my learning experiences, and explore the latest developments in cybersecurity and networking.
+I believe in the power of continuous learning and aim to support others on similar paths by sharing my insights and discoveries.

-Outside of technology, I'm passionate about martial arts.
-I've wrestled, practiced jiu-jitsu, and even traveled to Thailand to live and train at a Muay Thai gym.
-These experiences have taught me discipline, resilience, and the importance of continuous improvement—principles I bring into my professional life.
-I also find balance through hiking and camping, which help me recharge and approach challenges with a fresh perspective.
+Beyond technology, I’m passionate about martial arts.
+Wrestling, jiu-jitsu, and my time training in Muay Thai in Thailand have taught me discipline, resilience, and the value of constant self-improvement—principles I bring to my professional life.
+Outside the gym, I find balance in hiking and camping, which help me recharge and bring a fresh perspective to problem-solving.

 Thank you for visiting my site.
-I invite you to explore my blog, engage with the content, and join me as I navigate the ever-evolving landscape of technology.

-This blog reflects my commitment to growth in IT security and network operations, along with my passion for exploration and lifelong learning.
+I invite you to explore the content, engage with my blog, and join me as I navigate the dynamic world of technology.
+This space reflects my commitment to growth in IT security, network operations, and my passion for lifelong learning and exploration.